 Undoubtedly, participation in wellness activities is beneficial for individual employees and the organization alike.

-But you can seriously undermine the effectiveness of your wellness strategy by mandating participation.
+But you can seriously undermine the effectiveness of your workplace wellness strategy by mandating participation.

 Employees need to feel that they are free to choose their level of engagement in these programs – especially for physical activities like fitness challenges.